contentful/slash-developers/docs/references/anatomy-cda-request.md

 Contentful's Delivery API (CDA) is a read-only API for retrieving content from Contentful.
 All content, both JSON and binary, is fetched from the server closest to an user's location by using our global CDN.

+This article goes into detail about the how requests and responses work using the CDA.
+Our official [SDKs](#{docs_url}code/libraries/) should free you from all of these details, but if you want to know exactly how the API works, this page is for you.

-In every request, clients need to provide an access token, which is created per Space and used to delimit audiences and content classes.
+To get started, for every request, clients need to provide an access token, which is created per Space and used to delimit audiences and content classes.
 In a request, `access_token` may be provided as a query parameter `access_token=$token` or a HTTP header `Authorization: Bearer $token`.

 In this article, we will focus on retrieving Entries, which are documents (e.g. Blog Posts, Events) contained within a Space (similar to a database) and based on a Content Type (describes fields of Entries).